RomainMaure/PixelBot/src/pixelbot_display/README.md

 1) Copy this package in your ROS2 workspace (e.g. `~/ros2_ws/src`).

-2) Build the package with ROS:
+2) Build the package with colcon:
     ```
     cd ~/ros2_ws
     colcon build --packages-select pixelbot_display